youmoddaman/Nullify/README.md

 <h1 align="center">Nullify</h1>
-<h3 align="center">The BEST up to date i-Ready hack.</h3>
+<h3 align="center">The BEST i-Ready hack.</h3>
 <h2 align="center">Nullify Support Discord: https://discord.gg/nullify</h2>
 <h3 align="center">How to install: https://shorturl.at/NOVY4</h3>

 Welcome to Nullify, the ultimate i-Ready hack!

 With our powerful tool, you can easily bypass i-Ready's annoying lessons and tests to get the grades you deserve.
-Simply input the score for the lesson you need to skip and our advanced algorithms will skip it for you!

-But it's not just about cheating – our tool also includes a number of helpful features such as a Game hack that helps you play the i-Ready games free, and a cool easy to use GUI!

-Don't waste any more time struggling with i-Ready – join Nullify today and take control of your grades! - AtlasPW
+So don't waste any more time struggling with i-Ready!
+Use Nullify today and take control of your grades!

 # Extra